Fundamentals of Fast Bulk IO

 the file cache.
 One of those "use with care" things.

-, this setting should only matter for
+access patter - should only matter for buffered

-, it has a noticeable effect on
+, it happens to have a noticeable

-performance of the unbuffered access as well,
+effect on performance of the unbuffered access too,

 4. Summed up